Intel: from 8086 to 80486

 Interestingly, Intel fundamentally refused to make improvements to its processors, preferring instead to develop their next generations.
 One of Intel's largest second source, the Japanese corporation NEC, which was much larger than Intel in the early 80s, decided to upgrade the 8088 and 8086, launching the V20 and V30 processors which were pin-compatible with them and about 30% faster.
 NEC even offered Intel to become its second source!
 Intel instead launched a lawsuit against NEC, which however it could not win.
 For some reason this big clash between Intel and NEC is still completely ignored by Wikipedia.

 The 80186 and 80286 appeared in 1982.
-Thus, it can be assumed that Intel had two almost independent development teams.
+Thus, Intel had two almost independent development teams.
+At the same time, the 80188 appeared, which differed from the 80186 only in a narrow data bus – Intel never forgot about inexpensive solutions for embedded systems.
 The 80186 was the 8086 improved by several commands and shortened timings plus several chips were integrated together into the chip typical of the x86 architecture: a clock generator, timers, DMA, interrupt controller, delay generator, etc. Such a processor, it would seem, could greatly simplify the production of computers based on it, but due to the fact that the embedded interrupt controller was for some reason not compatible with the IBM PC, it was almost never used on any PC.
 The author knows only the BBC Master 512 based on the BBC Micro computer, which did not use built-in circuits or even a timer, but there were several other systems using the 80186.
 Addressed memory with the 80186 remained as with the 8086 sizes at 1 МБ.
 The Japanese corporation NEC produced analogues of the 80186 which were compatible with the IBM PC.

 The 80286 had even better timings than the 80186, among which stands out just a fantastic division (32/16=16,16) for 22 clock cycles – since then they have not learned how to do the division any faster!
 The 80286 supports working with all new instructions of the 80186 plus many instructions for working in a new, protected mode.
 The 80286 became the first processor with built-in support for protected mode, which allowed it to organize memory protection, proper use of privileged instructions and access to virtual memory.
-Although the new mode created many problems (protected mode was rather unsuccessful) and was relatively rarely used, it was a big breakthrough.
+Although the new mode was relatively rarely used, it was a big breakthrough.
 In this new mode, segment registers have acquired a new quality, allowing up to 16 MB of addressable memory and up to 1 GB of virtual memory per task.
-The big problem with the 80286 was the inability to switch from protected mode to real mode, in which most programs worked.
+The main problem with the 80286 was the inability to switch from protected mode to real mode, in which most programs worked.
 Using the "secret" undocumented instruction LOADALL, it was possible to use 16 MB of memory being in the real mode.

 In the 80286, the calculation of an address in an instruction operand became a separate scheme and stopped slowing down the execution of commands.
 This added interesting features, for example, with a command